Amazon Marketplace

 A Brand Specialist is an Amazon account manager who works with larger brands to optimize strategy, marketing, and sales planning.
 Brand Specialists provide personalized support and insights beyond standard support.
 They are important for Tier-1 brand sellers and vendor partners.

-Open term pageMehrwertsteuer / VAT
+Open glossary pageMehrwertsteuer / VAT

 Value Added Tax